Security Considerations for Using Azure Nodes in a Windows HPC Cluster

 |Starting with HPC Pack 2008 R2 with SP3, port 443 is used for all Windows Azure node deployment and job scheduling operations.
 This simplifies the set of ports that are required to use Windows Azure nodes, compared with earlier versions of HPC Pack.|

 X.509 v3 certificates are used to help secure the communication between on-premises cluster nodes and Windows Azure nodes.
 They can be signed by another trusted certificate or they can be self-signed.
 To deploy Windows Azure nodes to a Windows Azure hosted service and to run jobs on them, both a management certificate and service certificates must be configured.
 The management certificate generally requires manual configuration.
 The service certificates are automatically configured by HPC Pack.

 A Windows Azure management certificate must be configured in the Windows Azure subscription, on the head node, and on any client computer that is used to connect to the Windows Azure cloud service.
 The client that connects to the Windows Azure subscription has the private key.
-For procedures to configure the management certificate, see Scenarios to Configure the Windows Azure Management Certificate for Windows Azure Burst Deployments.
+For procedures to configure the management certificate, see Scenarios to Configure the Management Certificate.

 The management certificate is used to help secure operations including the following:

 Create a Windows Azure node template that can be used to deploy Windows Azure nodes

 Upload files to Windows Azure storage (for example, by using the hpcpack command)

 |A self-signed management certificate can be used for testing purposes or proof-of-concept deployments.
 However, it is not recommended for production deployments.|